Saturday evening, July 26, 1980, at the Holiday Inn in Rockville Centre, NY, our

 way Joel was.

-the microphone and allowed me to make my first sentimental reunion
+the microphone and allowed me to make his first sentimental reunion

 speech.
 It went something like this: